 3. Bad Tweets and Other Social Media Updates

 If you’re following celebrities and executives on social media, you can’t be sure that you’re not following impostor accounts.
 The same applies to cryptocurrencies, where malicious, impersonating bots are rampant.
 Don’t trust offers that come from Twitter or Facebook, especially if there seems to be an impossible result.
-Fake accounts are everywhere.
+Fake social media accounts are everywhere.

 If someone on these platforms asks for even a small amount of your cryptocurrency, it’s likely you can never get it back.
 Just because others are replying to the offer, don’t assume they aren’t bots, either.